GMs are like DJs

 So as discussed, Secrets & Clues and Potential Scenes are great materials for a prep session because it provides you with tools to unravel the world according to your players.
 They can be anything that you want (intrigue, twists, encounters, reveals, and even actual props).

-But you know you best - what do you need that prevents you from being flabbergasted?
-Is it random tables? oracle dice?
-To me it’s a printed sensory reminders - so that I remember to describe not only visual things.
+But you know you best - what do you need that prevents you from being flabbergasted during actual play?

-However, from my years of GMing, I’ve found every GM does things differently.
-You have to build you own way of doing things little by little.
-It constantly changes.
-One day I’ll get used to describing multiple senses and something else will replace it (or not).
+From my years of GMing, I’ve found every GM does things differently.
+You have to build your own way of doing things little by little.
 It’s all about building proficiency in actually using your tools, rather than have them be there and look pretty.
 Which leads me to-

 More tools is not mo’ betta- Don’t overdo it

-Tools require mastery - remember Technical Proficiency?
+Tools require mastery.
 More tools won’t automatically make you better - running the game will.
 Look at a DJ’s deck: it’s not huge, but each button serves a purpose they fully understand.
 I also guarantee you that they even remember when (and for how much) they bought each and every device in their deck.

 From “7 Habits of Highly Effective People” by Stephen Covey